Skip to content

 What It Takes to Invest

-This content is for informational purposes only and does not constitute financial, investment, or legal advice.
+This content is for informational purposes only and does not constitute financial, investment, legal, or tax advice.
 Past performance does not guarantee future results.
-Always consult qualified professionals before making investment decisions.
+Always consult qualified, registered professionals before making any investment decision.

 But here’s something Lucas emphasizes: money alone won’t get you in.
 He wants investors who understand the business plan and share similar goals.
+This selective approach mirrors the kind of alignment needed in GP/LP partnership structures.
 Even wealthy investors get turned away if the fit isn’t right.

 Demand is high.
 Most capital for each quarterly project comes from returning investors.
 Only 1-3 new investors typically get into each deal.